Jana Aboelhasan: Gymnastics career

-Junior

 2018–19

-Aboelhasan competed at the African Championships where she helped Egypt place first as a team.
+Aboelhasan competed at the African Championships where she helped Egypt place first as a team in the junior division.
 Additionally she placed first on floor exercise.
 In September she competed at the Junior Mediterranean Championships where Egypt placed fourth as a team and individually she placed sixth in the all-around, eighth on vault, but won silver on balance beam.

 In 2019 Aboelhasan was selected to compete at the inaugural Junior World Championships alongside Jana Mahmoud and Salma Melige; they finished 24th as a team.

-Senior

 2022

 Aboelhasan made her senior international debut at the 2022 Mediterranean Games.
 She helped Egypt place sixth as a team.
 She next competed at the African Championships where she helped Egypt place first as a team and qualify to the upcoming World Championships.
 Individually she placed second in the all-around behind Caitlin Rooskrantz of South Africa, as well as second on balance beam and floor exercise behind compatriots Zeina Ibrahim and Jana Mahmoud respectively.